Successful applicants will be informed shortly. Donations will be made before the end of the year.

 - Further advancement of public health and safety through the research and treatment of chronic illnesses and conditions.

-- Alleviate poverty and deprivation amongst children in less developed countries through care, education, and family support.
+- Alleviate poverty and deprivation amongst children through care, education, and family support.

 - Assist the aims of enterprising young and unemployed requiring start-up funds.